How to avoid issues with DNS security and privacy

 DNS privacy implications

 Even in the case, where your traffic flows through HTTPS, your DNS query can be observed and easily read.
-Through observing DNS traffic, adversaries may gain significant information about you, based on the websites you visit, even if your actions on those websites are encrypted.
+By observing DNS traffic, adversaries may gain significant information about you, based on the websites you visit, even if your actions on those websites are encrypted.
 ISPs have the ability to observe your DNS traffic, and the risk for misbehavior is further amplified if you use your ISP’s DNS server as your default DNS server.

-Observable query contents may also result in government content censoring for a multitude of reasons.
+Observable query contents may also result in government censoring content for a multitude of reasons.

 Solving DNS security – DNSSEC overview